 In order to avoid this tax on excess contributions, you can withdraw the excess amount from the IRA before your individual income tax return is due, as well as income earned from that excess contribution.

-If you have questions regarding IRAs, or any other retirement planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding IRAs, or any other retirement planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018